A New Kind of Accessibility in Games

 In-game screenshot from 'Satisfactory'

-Management simulation games have always drawn me in.
-I have always loved games like SimCity, Factorio and Prison Architect.
-There is something so satisfying and peaceful about these games - an itch no other genre has really ever scratched ("number go up, good").
+There is something so satisfying and peaceful about this kind of game - an itch no other genre has really ever scratched ("number go up, good").
 Still, these games can very time consuming, and as time went on and the world opened up, so faded my interest of my factory on the alien planet.

 During the Holidays of 2023, the game somehow crawled back into my mind.
 And crawled it did...
 I opened it up to discover it had received quite a lot of updates since I last played it.
 It was amazing.
 Many quality-of-life changes had been made, and a bunch of new content had been added to the game, completely free of charge.

 But as we probably know, nothing in life is truly free, and the price to pay became clear, when I opened the options menu.
-In front of me were two words, that I very much did not expect to see, and seeing them made a shiver run down my spine.
-In front of me was the words "Arachnophobia Mode".
+In front of me were two words, that I very much did not expect to see, and seeing them made a shiver run down my spine: "Arachnophobia Mode".

-Now, you might be wondering, why these words were so terrifying to me.
-As you have likely guessed at this point, I am not very fond of the eight-legged creatures, sinister and ever-looming around corners, doors and small crevices.
-And seeing the words "Arachnophobia Mode" confirmed two things.
+This confirmed two things.
 For one, spiders had been added to the game.
 And two, the spiders were scary enough that the developers had thought to add a mode that made them less so.
+I. Hate.
+Spiders.

 "But fine", I thought, "I will just turn on the arachnophobia mode, and we will see how bad it is."
 I booted up a new world, and instantly remembered, why I fell in love with the game the first time.
 I gathered some iron and copper, started automating production and built a space elevator!
 Everything was going great, and there were no spiders in sight.
 For a moment, I had the thought that the arachnophobia mode might turn the spiders off altogether.
 How naive of me, that was...

 One evening, spelunking about in some nearby cave system, I came across an odd sound.
 It was unmistakable.
 It was... a meow?
 Not just one, but about a dozen of meows all overlapping each other.
 I had a hard time finding the source, so I decided to do a quick Google search.
 It turns out that the arachnophobia mode turns every spider in the game into a flat image of a cute kitten, and switches their sounds to meows.
 You, dear reader, might think this is quite funny.
-In fact, I found it quite funny, and I was instantly calmed, knowing all the spider shenanigans was turned into kitty shenanigans.
+In fact, I found it quite funny, knowing all the spider shenanigans were turned into kitty shenanigans.

 However, coming face-to-face with these kitties, I found it hard to shake that they were meant to be spiders, that what they were representing was not just a cute cat jpeg, but in fact spiders.
 They still jump around like the spiders would, and I would get genuine goosebumps while fighting them - not in good way.

-You are likely thinking, I am overreacting.
+You are likely thinking I am overreacting.
 You are thinking, I should just get over myself and play the game with the kitties.
 And I agree.
-I would have loved to, but I genuinly could not bring myself to play the game.
+I would have loved to, but I genuinely could not bring myself to play the game.
 Remember, I was hooked on this game during lockdown.
-And I was so ready to get hooked on that sweet, sweet "big number goodness".
+And I was so ready to get hooked on that sweet, sweet "number go up"-goodness.
 So believe me when I say that I really wanted to play it.

 There was nothing to do about it.
-I had to move on to other things, but deep down I always wondered what could have been.
+I had to move on to other things.
+Deep down, I always wondered what could have been.

 A surprise, to be sure, but a welcome one

 I find it interesting, how a change that actually removes content from the game added so much value for me.
-How, by really not a lot of effort from the developer, the game went from unplayable for me to a favorite of mine.
+How a feature that likely didn't require a lot of effort from the developer, made the game go from unplayable for me to a favorite of mine.

 In conclusion

-As accessibility only becomes more of a priority, game developers should really consider all kinds of accessibity, and make non-core gameplay elements optional without compromising on the experience on the experience you wish to create.
+As accessibility only becomes more of a priority, game developers should really consider all kinds of accessibity, and make non-core gameplay elements optional without compromising on the experience you wish to create.